 In A Question of Power, Robert Bryce tells the human story of electricity and explains why some countries have successfully electrified while so many others remain stuck in the dark.
 He shows how our cities, our money—our very lives—depend on reliable flows of electricity.
 Electricity has fueled a new epoch in the history of civilization.
 A Question of Power explains how that happened and what it means for our future.

-Bryce has given over 300 invited or keynote lectures to dozens of groups including the Marine Corps War College, Sydney Institute, Jadavpur University, Northwestern University, and a wide variety of professional associations and corporations.
+Bryce has given nearly 400 invited or keynote lectures to dozens of groups including the Marine Corps War College, Sydney Institute, Jadavpur University, Northwestern University, and a wide variety of professional associations and corporations.
 He has also appeared on dozens of TV and radio shows including NPR, BBC, MSNBC, Fox, Al Jazeera, CNN, and PBS.

 He spent 12 years as a reporter for the Austin Chronicle.
 From 2006 to 2010, he was the managing editor of the Houston-based Energy Tribune.
-From 2010 to September 2019, he was a senior fellow at the Manhattan Institute.
+From 2010 to 2019, he was a senior fellow at the Manhattan Institute.
+From April 2020 to September 2021, Bryce was a visiting fellow at the Foundation for Research on Equal Opportunity.

-He lives in Austin with his wife, Lorin.
+He lives in Austin with his wife, Lorin, who is an art teacher, photographer, and master potter.